 An RAA must be performed for each pollutant unless the pollutants’ sources, their fate and transport, or method of control correlates so that the conclusions of an analysis for one pollutant can reasonably be extrapolated to other pollutants.
 The justifications for extrapolating must be provided in the analysis.

-The RAA must be supported, in part, by peer-reviewed mathematical models that are in the public domain unless a determination can be made, to the satisfaction of the Executive Officer, that an appropriate model and/or a suitable dataset for use in a model are not available.
+The RAA must be supported, in part, by peer-reviewed mathematical models where such models are publicly available and predictive for the waterbody, pollutant, and management actions being evaluated.
+Where a demonstration can be made, to the satisfaction of the Executive Officer, that a predictive model and/or a suitable dataset for use in a model are not available or that an alternate model and dataset is available that provides a similar level of predictive performance, the RAA may rely on alternative quantitative methods.

 The RAA must have its predictive performance quantified and validated using generally accepted methods.
 Permittees must disclose their level of confidence in the analysis’ predictive ability based on Substantial Evidence, including a discussion of the uncertainties in the analysis.
 The analysis must include an assessment of the risks that may cause or contribute to the failure of the plan and the measures that will be taken to mitigate those risks.

-The RAA may be based on available written guidance to conduct an RAA, such as the Guidance for Conducting Reasonable Assurance Analysis for Watershed Management Program dated March 25, 2014 prepared by the Los Angeles Water Board and Developing Reasonable Assurance: A Guide to Performing Model-Based Analysis to Support Municipal Stormwater Program Planning dated February 2017 prepared by Paradigm Environmental for USEPA Region 9.
+The RAA may be prepared based on available written guidance to conduct an RAA, such as the Guidance for Conducting Reasonable Assurance Analysis for Watershed Management Program dated March 25, 2014 prepared by the Los Angeles Water Board and Developing Reasonable Assurance: A Guide to Performing Model-Based Analysis to Support Municipal Stormwater Program Planning dated February 2017 prepared by Paradigm Environmental for USEPA Region 9.

 Watershed Management Plan Approval and Implementation Process

 The WMP is subject to review and approval by the Executive Officer.
-The Executive Officer is authorized to approve the WMP, subject to conditions.
+The Executive Officer is authorized to approve the WMP subject to conditions.
 The Executive Officer may also elect to seek consideration and/or approval by the Santa Ana Water Board of the WMP.
-If a WMP includes multiple pollutants, the Executive Officer may approve the WMP with respect to some pollutants while rejecting others.
+If a WMP includes multiple pollutants, the Executive Officer may approve the WMP with respect to some pollutants while rejecting it for others.

-The Executive Officer will provide at least a 30-day public review period prior to approval of any WMP or any proposed amendments to critical milestones or final compliance deadlines in an approved WMP.
+The Executive Officer will provide at least a 30-day public review period prior to approval of any WMP or any proposed amendments to Critical Milestones or final compliance deadlines in an approved WMP.

-The final compliance deadline in the WMP must be as short as possible and must not exceed any applicable final compliance deadline for TMDL WLAs expressed as WQBELs in Appendices 2 through 13.
+The final compliance deadline in the WMP must be as short as possible and must not exceed any applicable final compliance deadline for TMDL WLAs expressed as WQBELs in Appendices 2 through 14.

-The approved, final WMP must be fully implemented by the responsible Permittees according to critical milestones and final compliance deadlines identified in the plan or as part of conditions of approval specified by the Executive Officer.
-The responsible Permittees must provide a written notification to the Executive Officer, no later than 14 days following each critical milestone or final compliance deadline specified in an approved WMP, of the status of compliance or non-compliance thereof.
+The approved final WMP must be fully implemented by the responsible Permittees according to Critical Milestones and final compliance deadlines identified in the plan or as part of conditions of approval specified by the Executive Officer.
+The responsible Permittees must provide a written notification to the Executive Officer, no later than 14 days following each Critical Milestone or final compliance deadline specified in an approved WMP, of the status of compliance or non-compliance thereof.
+Compliance is demonstrated by timely achievement of each enforceable milestone and final deadline, not solely by reporting progress toward them.

 The Permittees must provide any information that is missing from their final WMP and any proposed amendments, or submit changes to the plan or amendments, pursuant to a written request by the Executive Officer by the date specified in the request.
-If the Permittees have not provided the requested information or submitted a request for additional time to respond by the date specified in the written request, the Permittees must comply with receiving water limitations in section VI (Receiving Water Limitations) and WQBELs in section VII (Effluent Limitations and Discharge Specifications) for those waterbody-pollutant combinations that are the subject of the WMP.
+If the Permittees have not provided the requested information by the date specified in the written request, the Permittees must comply with receiving water limitations in section VI (Receiving Water Limitations) and WQBELs in section VII (Effluent Limitations and Discharge Specifications) for those waterbody-pollutant combinations that are the subject of the WMP.